Aesma-Daeva/first-milestone-project/README.md

 5. The website is responsive on majority of mobile devices.

 6. There is a parallax effect on desktop that is disabled for mobile devices but the problem now is there appears to be two background images overlapping when you scroll up the page.
 I still haven't figured out how to fix it.
+   According to [this w3s article](https://www.w3schools.com/howto/howto_css_parallax.asp) the media query should disable the effect but the issue still persist.

 - - - -